 I don't wear these clothes to pretend I'm Maverick or Iceman and I don't have patches or a name tag.
 Google '3rd degree burns' and click on Images.
 While you're at it, Google 'skin grafts' and click on Images.
 Yep, I've had more than one friend burn to death or need massive grafts.
-This ain't the Colleyville Women's Club...it can be life or death in a heartbeat if things goes to shit.
+This ain't the Colleyville Women's Club playing bridge...it's life or death in a heartbeat if things goes to shit.

 You might also enjoy Googling 'motorcycle squids'.
 Same mindset.

 From an 8/13/2011 NTSB prelim report...(RV-8)

 Passengers are given a set of extra gloves I keep in the plane and I have a spare long sleeve cotton shirt in the flight bag.
 I donít sugarcoat things.
 "Those are fuel lines running under our knees...and that one over there, just under your right knee, is pressurized.
 I don't anticipate any problems, but it never hurts to be better prepared."